Managed Databases

 name = "app-db"

-postgres_version = "16"
+version = "16"

-flavor = "db.gp1.medium"
+flavor_id = "db.gp1.medium"

 storage_gb = 100

-vpc_id = frostmoln_network_vpc.main.id
+vpc_id = frostmoln_vpc.main.id

-subnet_id = frostmoln_network_subnet.main.id
+subnet_id = frostmoln_subnet.main.id

 ha_enabled = true